 Corn Tortillas: White or yellow corn will work, and the older and staler they are, the better.
 I like to cut mine into triangles 1-2 days before I fry them, and leave them on the counter to dry out.

-Baked Tortilla Chips: Divide corn tortillas among two large baking sheets.
-Drizzle tortillas with a few tablespoons of olive oil and toss to coat.
-Bake at 425 for 15-20 minutes, until crispy.
+Baked Tortilla Chips: Cut corn tortillas into wedges and let them dry out then spread across two large baking sheets.
+Drizzle with a few tablespoons of olive oil then toss so it is all coated.
+Bake at 425°F (220°C) for 15-20 minutes, until crispy.

-Add Meat: This is a great dish to add leftover meat to like shredded chicken, carnitas pork or beef barbacoa.
+Add Meat: I love to use up leftover meat like shredded chicken, carnitas pork, or beef barbacoa.

 Nutrition